realcrowd/angularjs-utilities/README.md

 + rcDisabled - This module contains the custom directive and provider used to easily disable UI elements during long running operations.
   + rcDisabledProvider - This provider allows you to customize the logic used when the UI is being disabled.
   + rcDisabled - This directive so be placed on elements that need to be disabled.

++ rcDisabledBootstrap - This module is just an augmented version of rcDisabled with a custom disable method specifically designed to work with Bootstrap.